jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 It's a distinct philosophy that makes people care about something bigger than themselves.
 Nationalism did it for Revolutionary France.
 Communism created the (impossible) dreams of the Soviet Union.

 Think of America's Founding Fathers.
 They didn't merely force 13 colonies to come together and make a new country.
-It was the philosophy written in many pamphlets, newspapers, books, the Declaration of Independence, and especially the US Consitution that made strangers realize the big picture.
-To all prosper, they needed to become Americans who believed in:
+It was the philosophy written in many pamphlets, newspapers, books, the Declaration of Independence, and the Consitution that made strangers realize the big picture.
+That to all prosper, they needed to become Americans who believed in:

 >_"We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America."_

-This new philosophy is how America formed a new political community.
+This new philosophy is how the United States formed a new political community.
 And this "Liberty Bell" player god kicked ass in the game of civilization during the Industrial Age.
 That's why the rest of Western Civilization, more or less, followed America's example.

-So for contemporary Americans, Canadians, Brits, Aussies, Kiwis, etc. what the heck counts as ethical decisions today?
-Where should we steer our player god?
-Every newspaper, pundit, and politician says they're fighting for the good of our society.
-But our politics have so much disagreement, how can a regular person know the difference between heroes and villains?

-Today, many people are looking for better answers then the "current events" news cycle and the childish bickering of political commentators and extremists.
-Techvolution skips the BS, and goes for the gold.
-Because only when the middle-class takes hold of the new digital levers of power will regular people no longer depend on Big Government or of Big Business so much.

-If you were lost at sea, you'd grip a two-way radio like it was your life-line; because it would be.
-Now we must make our own technological saviors.
-Because only when Main Street funds, makes, and uses our own Internet Age content, apps, and electronics will we enjoy happy lives again.
+So contemporary Americans, Canadians, Brits, Aussies, Kiwis, can learn from the lesson.
+If we ever want to be free from dependence on the Industrial Age power brokers inside Big Government and Big Business, we'll need to make a new Internet Age player god.

-To get there, regular people need to click a new philosophy.
-Once we do, we'll look up and see ourselves as the player gods of the Internet Age.
+And if order to do that, regular people need to click a new philosophy.
+Once we do, we'll bee able to look up again see ourselves as the player gods of our civilization.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PertinentObviousArrowcrab' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 <a href="https://gfycat.com/ifr/PertinentObviousArrowcrab" target="_blank" class="button small">Reader</a>

-_This game shows how the game of politics is played.
+_This video displays how the game of politics is played.
 Player gods always have a list of different technologies, cultures, and policies to choose from.
 Only when Main Street holds the levers of power can we pick the best ones for ourselves.
 Credit: [Civilization 6](https://www.youtube.com/watch?v=yKUFvo3_FYQ)_

 ## Good Politics Is a Moving Target Because You're the One Who's Moving

-A common philosophy unites player gods so we can "play the game" together.
-There are always plenty of philosophies to choose from.
-The player god—we, collectively—must pick one that empowers its members to use modern technology to solve real-life problems.
+A common philosophy unites player gods.
+Only when united with a common understanding of right and wrong do we all think of the same big picture and "play the game" together.
+There are always plenty of options when decide which to make the ruling philosophy.
+The player god—we, collectively—must pick one that empowers its members to solve real-life problems using modern technology.
 Only then will society live a good life.

 It's easy to see technology change.
 Installing a sewer, damming a river, building a road, is very obvious.
 But we can't see philosophy change so easily; because it's our minds that evolve to believe in a new way of thinking.

-Detaching yourself from the current ruling philosophy can be very hard.
-Playing Anno 1800 or Civilization 6 is the best way to give yourself a headstart.
+Astronaughts often talk about how life-changing it is to see Earth as nothing but a dot in space.
+However, we can't yet travel to the Moon to rethink human affairs on Earth.
+For now, Playing Anno 1800 or Civilization 6 is the best way to give yourself a boost when detaching yourself from the current ruling philosophy.

-When you play a computer game you'll see every philosophy is temporary because you'll experience first-hand that each civilization lasts many generations.
+When you play a computer game you'll see every ruling philosophy is temporary.
+You'll understand this because you'll experience first-hand that each civilization lasts many generations.
 Every person in the game, and therefore in real life, is always working to bring on the next era.
 Thus, just as a sailboat is a stepping stone to a steamship, every person's philosophical beliefs are a stepping stone to something better.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/MindlessMarriedGharial' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>